NRiess/Prediction-of-Muscle-Activation/README.md

 "networktest.py" basically consists of the following parts:
 1. Preprocessing and loading of the future input data of the neural network
 2. Building and training of the LSTM or dense neural network
-3. Evaluation and evaluation of the result
+3. Visualization and evaluation of the result

 # Explanations
 1. Preprocessing and loading of the future input data of the neural network